-A positive initial step that we have taken in this regard was to refresh and reinstate the Strategic Planning Group, the first meeting of which took place on 15 June 2021.
+A positive initial step that we have taken in this regard was to refresh and reinstate the Strategic Planning Group.
 This Group contains representation from a broad cross section including IJB members and community representatives and has a unique and important statutory role in overseeing the ongoing of the Strategic Commissioning Plan in pursuance of the IJB's strategic priorities.

-SECTION 2

-OUR PERFORMANCE
+SECTION 2: OUR PERFORMANCE